Transform Europe Network (EUROVANGELISM)

 How to Apply

 Transform Europe Network does not have a public application process.
-This is a relationship-based grant maker that works exclusively with an established network of approximately 60 partner organizations across 12 European countries.
-TEN does not accept unsolicited grant applications from organizations outside their existing partner network.
+This is a relationship-based grant maker that works exclusively with an established network of approximately 60 partner organisations across Europe.
+TEN does not accept unsolicited grant applications from organisations outside their existing partner network.

 Grants are awarded based on:

-• Pre-existing relationships with indigenous Christian leaders and organizations in Eastern Europe and the Balkans
+- Pre-existing relationships with indigenous Christian leaders and organisations in Eastern Europe and the Balkans

 Getting on Their Radar

-TEN emphasizes that partnerships should be “rooted in relationship” rather than being purely transactional.
-For organizations working in Eastern Europe and the Balkans in alignment with TEN's Christian mission:
+TEN emphasises that partnerships should be “rooted in relationship” rather than being purely transactional.
+For organisations working in Eastern Europe and the Balkans in alignment with TEN's Christian mission:

-Contact for Partnership Inquiries: Organizations interested in exploring potential partnership should contact Melanie Griffiths at melanie.griffiths@ten-uk.org or call 0117 961 5161 to discuss whether there might be alignment with TEN's existing work.
+Contact for Partnership Inquiries: Organisations interested in exploring potential partnership should contact Melanie Griffiths at melanie.griffiths@ten-uk.org or call 0117 961 5161 to discuss whether there might be alignment with TEN's existing work.

 Note: Given the relationship-based nature of TEN's partnerships, becoming part of their network would likely require significant time investment in relationship building rather than a traditional application process.